jitsmaster/TinyURL/readme.md

 ## Cut-backs that should be in production code
 1. Keyboard accessibility feature on the UI.
 2. Client-side validations.
-3. Using alert to display messages instead of snackbar.
+3. Snackbar messages instead of alert.
 4. CSS fine-tuning.
 5. Persistent storage.